Aj-0704/Object-detection-using-python/README.md

-# object detection using PYTHON
+# OBJECT DETECTION USING PYTHON
-This is my minor project